-The Illinois Manufacturers’ Association is pleased to announce receipt of an Employer Training Investment Program grant (ETIP) for fiscal year 2018 through the Illinois Department of Commerce & Economic Opportunity (DCEO) with support from Governor Bruce Rauner and lawmakers who approved funding for the job training program.
-The grant term will be July 1, 2017 through June 30, 2018.
+The Illinois Manufacturers’ Association is pleased to announce receipt of an Employer Training Investment Program grant (ETIP) for fiscal year 2019 through the Illinois Department of Commerce & Economic Opportunity (DCEO) with support from Governor Bruce Rauner and lawmakers who approved funding for the job training program.
+The grant term will be July 1, 2018 through December 31, 2019.
 All training that occurs during this time period may qualify for reimbursement based on eligibility requirements.

+The grant is being administered on a quarterly basis with funding allocated on a first come, first-served approach.
+With the state’s bill payment cycle, there may be some slight delay in receiving reimbursement once approved.
 Grant funds may be used to cover no more than 50% of actual approved expenses related to the training for a company’s full-time employees.
 Participating companies are required to fund a match amount of the remaining 50 percent.
 Eligible expenditures must fall within the following budget categories:

 * External vendor/trainer or tuition expense (copies of paid invoices must also be submitted)